School Around the Corner

-The School Around the Corner was a radio programme aired in the Republic of Ireland beginning at Easter, 1954, when Michael O h-Aodha gave the "idea" his blessing, Seamus Kavanagh took over as producer of the first short series.
+The School Around the Corner was a radio programme aired in Ireland beginning at Easter, 1954, when Michael O h-Aodha gave the "idea" his blessing, Seamus Kavanagh took over as producer of the first short series.
 The producers who succeeded Seamus were Joan Dalton and Padraig O'Neill.
 Paddy Crosbie who presented the show at this time was the originator and writer of 'School Around the Corner' and composer of the show's popular theme song of the same name.

 Format

 The host would ask a question to a child of primary school age who would usually respond in a "cute" or humorous way.

 Radio

 The show was first broadcast by Radio Éireann in 1954 until 1973.
 The series moved back to radio from television after the setting up of RTÉ in 1966, it ran for one more year.
 It was again revived on radio in 1973.
 An RTÉ Guide article outlining the programme's history was published on 1 June 1973.